 Now if you have a meaningful story or useful information to share, like a retrospective on business history, interview with a compelling person, or demonstration of a specific technique, you can go as long as it takes to accomplish your goal, whether that’s a few minutes or half an hour.
 But keep in mind, the Wistia report also shows that viewership drops off between three and five minutes, then picks back up for videos that run six to 12 minutes.
 Also, YouTube may rank long videos higher in search results, since they keep viewers hanging out on the platform for more time.

-Bottom line though; as far as just how long a video should be, some will watch all the way through if they’re interested enough in the topic, know people (or animals!) in the video, or are determined to learn what you’re teaching.
+Bottom line though; as far as that curious question of “just how long should a video be,” it really does depend on what you’re showing people.
+Some will watch all the way through if they’re interested enough in the topic, know people (or animals!) in the video, or are determined to learn what you’re teaching.

 2. “Who’s Going to See It?”